 Students may drop a class from their schedule any time up to the posted last day to drop for the term in which the class is scheduled.
 Specific drop dates are posted online at www.iwcc.edu and in ROC, and they are also available at the Records and Registration Office.
 Students who drop a class before the term begins will display no activity for that class on their transcript.
-Students who drop a class after the term begins will display a grade of "W" for that class on their transcript.
+Students who drop a class of "W" for that class on their transcript.
 Please refer to the Refund of Tuition and